 If you participate in hazing you could find yourself involved in civil and/or criminal actions (at the state or federal levels), as well as the University's student judicial system.
-The NY State Penal Code defines hazing as occurring when, "in the course of another person's initiation into or affiliation with any organization, he intentionally or recklessly engages in conduct which creates a substantial risk of physical injury to such other person or a third party and thereby causes injury".
+The NY State Penal Code defines hazing as occurring when, "in the course of another person's initiation into or affiliation with any organization, he intentionally or recklessly engages in conduct, including, but not limited to, making physical contact with or requiring physical activity of such other person, which creates a substantial risk of physical injury to such other person or a third person and thereby causes such injury".
 This is a class A Misdemeanor.
 Minor acts are classified as violations, but with possible fines and jail time.
 Under federal law, certain actions could even be viewed as a violation of civil rights.